psoland/Predictive-analytics-with-R/README.md

 # Predictive-analytics-with-R
-Course in predictiva analytics at Norwegian School of Economics (NHH)
+Course in predictive analytics at Norwegian School of Economics (NHH)